MikalDr/MikalDr/README.md

 ### Hi!
 I am Mikal
-I basically commit war-crimes, just in code.
-Which is why my repos are private.
+Good thing The Geneva convention does not contain anything about code convetions.
+I commit war-crimes in the form of code, which is why my repos are private.
 - 🌱 I’m currently learning Python, Java, C#, Haskell
 - 📫 How to reach me: mikal-dr@hotmail.com